unstoppabledomains/resolution-service/README.md

 ```
 This is the minimum required set of configurations for the service.
 Additional configuration options are listed in [Environment configuration options](README.md#environment-configuration-options).

 4. Setup postgres database.
-   - Connect to a postgres instance using the psql console
+   - Connect to a postgres instance using the psql console\
 `psql --host=HOSTNAME --username=USERNAME`
-   - Create the `resolution_service` database
+   - Create the `resolution_service` database\
 `createdb resolution_service`
-   - *Optional*: load synchronization snapshot data
+   - *Optional*: load synchronization snapshot data\
 `TODO`

-5. Launch the service
+5. Launch the service\
 `docker run -d --env-file service.env resolution-service`

 ## Running the service

-Once the service is started, it will perform initial syncronization with the blockchain networks.
+Once the service is started, it will perform initial synchronization with the blockchain networks.
 It may take ***several*** hours for a full synchronization.
 To speed up the process, you can use a snapshot of the database provided by Unstoppable domains.
-During the initial syncronization the API may not work reliably.
+During the initial synchronization the API may not work reliably.
 The status of synchronization can be checked using the `/status` endpoint.
 After the synchronization is complete, the service API endpoints can be accessed normally.
 Note that the service is stateless, so the container doesn't need any persistent storage.
 All data is stored in the database.

 ### Environment configuration options
 Option | Default value | Description
 -------|---------------|------------
-RESOLUTION_API_PORT or PORT | 3000 | The port for the HTTP API.
+RESOLUTION_API_PORT | 3000 | The port for the HTTP API.
-RESOLUTION_RUNNING_MODE | API,CNS_WORKER,ZNS_WORKER,MIGRATIONS | Comma-separated list of running modes of the resolution service (see [Running modes](README.md#running-modes)).
+RESOLUTION_RUNNING_MODE | API,CNS_WORKER, ZNS_WORKER,MIGRATIONS | Comma-separated list of running modes of the resolution service (see [Running modes](README.md#running-modes)).
 RESOLUTION_POSTGRES_HOST | localhost | Host for the postgres DB.
 Note that to connect to a postgres instance running on the same server as the container, `host.docker.internal` should be used instead of `localhost` (see https://docs.docker.com/docker-for-windows/networking/#use-cases-and-workarounds).
 RESOLUTION_POSTGRES_USERNAME | postgres | Username that is used to connect to postgres.
 RESOLUTION_POSTGRES_PASSWORD | secret | Password that is used to connect to postgres.